VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/intro.md

 How do know that information is reliable?

-How do you store information in a way you can retrive it easily later?
+How do you store information in a way you can retrieve it easily later?

 Do you have good tools for making content?